horizon-games/skyweaver.js/README.md

 skyweaver.js
 ============

-Skyweaver API & Developer SDK for Web, React Native and Nodejs
+Skyweaver API & Developer SDK for Web, React Native and Nodejs.

+The skyweaver.js SDK provides type-safe access to the Skyweaver API.
+The best reference is to read the [`Client API interface`](/src/skyweaver-api.gen.ts) to learn the available methods and check out the [examples](/examples/).

 `npm install skyweaver`